 Visibility: up to 50m (164 feet)

-There’s an incredible history surrounding this 125-meter wreck.
+There’s an incredible history surrounding this 125-meter (410-foot) wreck.
 Swimming past munitions, motorbikes and Bedford trucks, you get an eerie insight into life during WWII.

 Recommended PADI Courses: Advanced Open Water Diver, Wreck Diver